emilk/egui/README.md

 If you want to integrate egui into an existing engine, go to the [Integrations](#integrations) section.

-If you have questions, use [Discussions](https://github.com/emilk/egui/discussions).
+If you have questions, use [GitHub Discussions](https://github.com/emilk/egui/discussions).
+There is also [an egui discord server](https://discord.gg/JFcEma9bJq).
 If you want to contribute to egui, please read the [Contributing Guidelines](https://github.com/emilk/egui/blob/master/CONTRIBUTING.md)

 ## Demo